It’s been a long while between blog posts but this one’s been sitting in the shed …….

 Walking through Bill Richardson Transport World in Invercargill I overheard someone say to his mate “You could spend a month in here”, “Yeah, I could”, the mate replied.
 He obviously really likes trucks, I don’t particularly but I’d been at Transport World for two hours and there was still plenty to see.

 Bill Richardson was a Southland businessman with a passion for trucks, he bought his first from his grandfather in 1967 – a 1933 International D1.
-In 1976 his collection of trucks and … Read the rest
+In 1976 his collection of trucks and transport memorabilia started to grow, and as word spread about the contents of what became known … Read the rest

 We counted more than 60 cars plus motor bikes, petrol station memorabilia, and a treasure trove of bonnet emblems, badges, tricycles and pedal cars.
-The vehicles on display come from the Andrews’s private collection as well as car clubs.
+The vehicles on display come from the owner’s private collection as well as car clubs.

 I’ve picked a selection of some of the more unusual vehicles in the museum like the 1964 Model 770 Amphicar – a car and … Read the rest